 Honestly, I didn’t, either.
 I didn’t imagine visiting “Amsterdam” in Japan one day, but I went there, and the trip was great.

 Huis Ten Bosch station is the final stop for Fukuoka – Huis Ten Bosch, so it’s effortless to get to this theme park.
 There are toilets in the station, so make sure to use them.

 There’s a beautiful bridge that connects the station to Huis Ten Bosch island.
 Following the bridge, you’ll enter the entrance gate.
 You can buy tickets there.

 Huis ten Bosch Palace is a royal palace in The Hague in the Netherlands.
-This Palace was built for Queen Beatrix in 1981, and it was the home of Princess Beatrix until early 2014.
+This palace was built for Queen Beatrix in 1981 and was the home of Princess Beatrix until early 2014.

 Visitors are required to pay an extra fee to visit this palace.
-The design is really beautiful, so it’s worth a visit.
+The design is stunning, so it’s worth a visit.

 After visiting Huis ten Bosch Palace, it’s time to watch fireworks!

 - No Red Light District: There’s no red light district in Huis Ten Bosch either.
-I was expecting something like that before I went, but Huis Ten Bosch was still a theme park for all ages.
+I was expecting something like that before going, but Huis Ten Bosch was still a theme park for all ages.

-There are various restaurants, food stands to choose from.
-Kyushu island is famous for ramen, so it will be great to have a bowl of hot ramen after a whole day discovering the area.
+There are various restaurants and food stands to choose from.
+Kyushu island is famous for ramen, so it will be great to have a bowl of hot ramen after a whole day of discovering the area.

-Also, Sasebo burger is a must-try food if you visit Nagasaki.
-This burger is really famous in the region, and it’s tasty too!
+Also, the Sasebo burger is a must-try food if you visit Nagasaki.
+This burger is famous in the region, and it’s tasty too!